AlanHianWu/Open-Study-Notes/Question/Leetcode/easy/Adding Binary.md

 ditching this for now tbh. revisit later

 ### [[2022-10-02]]
-this is later, yep still to confusing
+this is later, yep still too confusing

 ### [[2022-10-06]]
 not confusing any more